Crime Scenes, Detectives, Experts And Drafting Legislation

 We guarantee that you will have something to eat of your choosing, regardless of food allergies, veganism, vegetarianism, or any other health concern or dietary restriction.

-For two hours every morning, we create a continental breakfast buffet.
+Every morning, we create a continental breakfast buffet.
 Every student can use our waffle makers, select from ten types of cereal, sausages, tea, coffee, several juices, fruit, and three types of breakfast sandwiches every morning of the summit.

 Students will have the opportunity to choose from 4 different restaurants for each meal every day that they are at the summit.
 Below are all the locations you will have an opportunity to eat at including the Famous Supreme Court Dining Hall.